AlexLiuSheng/CheckVersionLib/README.md

 ```
 ### customize the ui page

-Customization page use the way of listener,developer need return the Dialog(parent:android.app) that you customized
+Customization page used the way of listener,developer need return the Dialog(parent:android.app) that you customized

  - all the dialog must initiate with the context inside the listener.